zeromq/netmq/docs/beacon.md

 to discover one another, configured only via a shared port number.

 * Each bus node binds a subscriber socket and connects to other nodes with a publisher socket.
 * Each node will use `NetMQBeacon` to announce its existence and to discover other nodes.
 We will also use `NetMQActor` to implement our node.

+### The Bus class

     :::csharp
     public class Bus